How to Inspire Consumers and Influence Their Purchases

 Keeping those general guidelines in mind, here are some ideas for inspirational campaigns.

-3 Fun Marketing Ideas for the Inspiration Stage
+3 Sweet Marketing Ideas for the Inspiration Stage

 However, because social is a great low-cost option for reaching customers, the space gets crowded quickly.
 Your content has to be targeted and unique to make an impact.

 Use a Branded Hashtag.
-This links all your inspiration posts together, so if a customer clicks on the hashtag, they're exposed to more relevant images.
+This can link all your inspiration posts together, so if a customer clicks on the hashtag, they are exposed to a bunch more relevant images.

 Show Examples of Your Products in Real-Life.
 People are on social media to see what their networks are up to.
 Make your photos mirror pics that consumers might take.